Heat spoil Doncic’s 21st birthday, top Mavericks 126-118

 Mavericks: Visit Minnesota on Sunday, the third game of a four-game trip.
 Dallas has another four-game trip looming in mid-March.

 Heat: Host Brooklyn on Saturday, the first Feb.
 29 home game in team history.
-Miami is 1-3 all-time on the leap year date, the last of those games a 2008 loss at Seattle.
+Miami is 1-3 all-time on the leap year date, the last of those games a loss at Seattle in 2008.